 Septic System Signs of Trouble

 If there is a problem with the home’s septic system, the sinks may drain slower than usual, even after using a plunger.
-Or you may hear gurgling sounds.
-One of the most common signs that the septic tank is having problems is a foul odor around the house.
+You may hear gurgling sounds or notice foul odor around the house.
 A less obvious sign of trouble is a patch of lush green grass in the drainage field of the septic tank.
 This patch of grass is receiving a larger amount of nutrients and liquid than normal indicating a leak.
-If you observe any of these signs, it’s time to get a thorough septic system inspection.
+If you observe any of these signs, get a thorough septic system inspection immediately.